evilnick/plakar.io/content/integrations/data/rclone/index.md

 **Q: Which cloud providers are supported by Plakar’s Rclone integration?**

-A: Currently, Plakar supports Google Drive, Google Photos, OneDrive, OpenDrive, and iCloud Drive (excluding iCloud Photos).
+A: Currently, Plakar supports Google Drive, Google Photos, OneDrive, OpenDrive, and iCloud Drive (excluding iCloud Photos), dropbox and proton drive.
 Supporting more is easy.
 To request for it, please ask in our [Discord community](https://discord.gg/uuegtnF2Q5) or [open an issue on GitHub](https://github.com/PlakarKorp/plakar/issues/new?title=Add%20provider_name&body=Please%20provide%20a%20detailed%20description%20of%20the%20issue.%0A%0A**Plakar%20version**)

 **Q: Do I need to install Rclone separately?**